-The Slickrock Trail is located in the state run Sand Flats Recreation area and for a $8.00 fee you can camp at one of its one hundred-five improved campsites.
+The Slickrock Trail is located in the state-run Sand Flats Recreation Area and for an $8.00 fee, you can camp at one of its one hundred-five improved campsites.

 BLM campsites line US 128 and have a $10 use fee, however, these sites are often full in the high season.